 The hotel is set in 26 acres of grounds (including lawns, woodland and meadowland; a kitchen garden; and a walled garden) amid deep countryside, with distant views of the Preseli Hills.
 You may wake up to the sound of a woodpecker.
 The main building is a handsome three-storey residence with Georgian proportions and distinctive Arts and Crafts panelling and fireplaces.
 The lounges – cosy yet elegant, with real fires, window seats, plush sofas and modern prints and paintings of coastal Pembrokeshire – set the tone of the whole property.
 Expect treats such as the softest of sheets, posh toiletries, thick towels and house-made biscotti.
 Some rooms even have fireplaces.

-Gorgeously and luxuriously eclectic.
+A gorgeous boutique property that's suitably special for a break for two, but with a pleasingly fair price tag.
 It is not, in fact, an abbey, though the ruined chapel in its gardens certainly add to its charm.
 It’s a late 18th-century house, built in the rare Strawberry Gothic style that explains the snaking, arched windows and door-frames.
 There are 11 rooms, all lovely and all unique in character.
 Room Six is perfect for a romantic break, papered in gorgeous Zophany wallpaper in a pastoral print.
 Rooms Five and Seven are both huge and have sea views – Five has a four-poster bed, and Seven has a Narnia wardrobe (open it, and it leads into a secret bathroom).
 It's set above the sea, amid tumbling gardens, and is just a 30 minute-walk from Tenby (and is probably Pembrokeshire's loveliest bolthole).

 • More of the most romantic hotels in Wales